Mesothelioma: Second Hand Asbestos Exposure

-- Second hand asbestos exposure or “drive by” asbestos exposure as it is called in some medical journals is one of the fastest growing causes of malignant Mesothelioma.
+- Second-hand asbestos exposure or “drive-by” asbestos exposure is one of the fastest growing causes of malignant Mesothelioma.

-- Family members doing laundry containing asbestos dust or fibers in clothing have been diagnosed with Mesothelioma and other asbestos-related diseases.
+- Family members doing laundry containing asbestos dust or fibers in clothing have had a Mesothelioma and other asbestos-related diseases diagnosis.

-- In California, a 61 year-old woman dying from Mesothelioma was awarded $6.5 Million attributed to Second Hand Asbestos Exposure at ages 4 to 7 from her parents who worked at a shipyard.
+- In California, a 61-year-old woman dying from Mesothelioma received $6.5 Million for Second Hand Asbestos Exposure at ages 4 to 7 from her parents who worked at a shipyard.

-- Second hand asbestos exposure is also referred to as “paraoccupational exposure”.
+- Second-hand asbestos exposure is also known as “paraoccupational exposure.”